MindSetLib/Insolver/docs/source/transformations.md

     :show-inheritance:
 ```

-Class `DatetimeTransforms` is used to preprocess date and date time columns.
+Class `DatetimeTransforms` is used to preprocess date and date-time columns.
-Unlike other transformations, this class does not change the date columns, but creates new ones with the used feature in the name.
+Unlike other transformations, this class does not change the date columns but creates new ones with the used feature in the name.

 ```python
 import pandas as pd